 In Year 1 pupils will find the structure and content of their day rather different from that of the Reception class.
 To aid transition we will continue some child-initiated activities, known as 'Plan, Do and Review' in the afternoons and children will be encouraged to link their plans and activities to the themes we are studying in class.
-There are distinct areas in the class such as the Role-Play, Storytelling, Creative and a book corner.

 All children will also be in a separate reading, writing and maths group, these groupings are flexible and may well change from term to term.

 Pupils will receive daily teaching in Maths and English, with a daily phonics session of about 15 minutes.
 All activities will take account of their age and expected concentration span and will involve plenty of physical activity and learning through music, drama and carefully chosen educational toys and games.

 Learning in Year 1 progresses from the E.Y.F.S to the New National Curriculum for Key Stage One and, as such, children will learn about Science, Information Technology, History, Geography, Religious Education, Physical Education, Art & Design, Music, Personal, Social & Health Education and Design Technology.
 Children will be taught some subject specific lessons but many of these subjects will be taught as cross-curricular themes in a manner more appropriate and meaningful for younger children.

 The points listed below may help to answer some of the day to day queries about life in Year 1.

 Our Learning in Year 1

 A brief description of the Year 1 curriculum follows.
 However, please note that our assessments guide our planning and teaching for the class so some pupils may require further support with the Reception objectives before they can successfully access the Year 1 curriculum, whereas others will need extending and challenging.